KDE/ghostwriter/README.md

     > qmake
     > nmake release

 Unless you have built *ghostwriter* as a standalone executable statically linked to your own build of Qt's source code, you will need to copy the necessary Qt and Windows .dll files to the same location as `ghostwriter.exe` so that the executable can find the required libraries.
+This can be accomplished by running the [windeployqt tool](https://doc.qt.io/qt-5/windows-deployment.html).

 ### Linux